skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 With the NFL conference championships now complete i thought it would be timely to take a closer look at some football statistics ahead of the Super Bowl.
 I'm not a huge football fan but analyzing this data is a great way to get a better feel for the game and the statistics that drive it.

 # Problem Statement
 The objective of this exercise is to determine which team statistics have the greatest impact on the amount of total points scored during an NFL Game.
-This problem statement is very specific becasue I want to be able to compare my modeled output to the Las Vegas Over/Under betting line.
+This problem statement is very specific becasue I want to be able to compare my modeled output to the Las Vegas Over/Under betting line (see below).

 ![BettingLines]({{ site.url }}/images/betting-lines.png)

+Las Vegas needs to be correct on their betting lines at least 52.4% of the time in order to break even.
+The lowest odds they would take are *11:10*.
+We will be focusing on the Over/Under piece above since this is probably the easiest number to predict.

 This sort of analysis can help multiple consituents including:
 + NFL Teams: By analyzing point totals for the entire league and